 Pawan Sinha is a professor of vision and computational neuroscience in the Department of Brain and Cognitive Sciences at MIT.
 His current research focuses on the insertion of novel video clips into online learning to stimulate engagement.

-Eryn Heying is the Assistant Director of the MIT School Effectiveness and Inequality Initiative (SEII), a MITili research effort that seeks to evaluate and improve education policies and programs.
-She brings experience in education, research, and nonprofit management to her role with MITili.
+Eryn Heying is the Executive Director of the MIT Blueprint Labs, a research effort that seeks to evaluate and improve education policies and programs.
+She brings experience in education, research, and nonprofit management to her role at MIT.